core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 This document have been largely inspired by the extensive works done by Andy Bierman and Peter van der Stok on {{-comi}}. {{-restconf}} have also been a critical input to this work.
 The authors would like to thank the authors and contributors to these two drafts.

-The authors would also like to thank Carsten Bormann for its help during the development of this document and its useful comments during the review process.
+The authors would also like to thank Carsten Bormann for his help during the development of this document and his useful comments during the review process.

 --- back